gabrieluliana/royalroadScrapperToKindle/README.md

 # royalroadScrapperToKindle
-A Python scrapper that collects a number of RoyalRoad novel chapters and creates a .mobi of it to better reading in kindle
+A Python scrapper that collects a number of RoyalRoad novel chapters and creates a .mobi of it to better reading on kindle